 Benefits of a Keto Diet

-The first consultation is to ascertain what you eat and make recommendations for a ketosis diet that suits you.
+The first consultation will ascertain what you eat and make recommendations for a ketosis diet that suits you.

-The second consultation is to ensure firstly, that you have achieved a state of ketosis and secondly to address any issues you have surrounding the dietary recommendations.
+The second consultation will ensure firstly, that you have achieved a state of ketosis and secondly to address any issues you have surrounding the dietary recommendations.

-The third consultation is aimed to assist you in moving from Phase 1 (short-term) into Phase 2 (long-term) of the diet.
+The third consultation will assist you in moving from Phase 1 (short-term) into Phase 2 (long-term) of the diet.
 This occurs when you are near your goal weight.
 Phase 2 is the Keto Diet for Health and longevity, mimics fasting and is life extending.